 Cutting of Participants

-The coaching staff of each individual sport shall establish the process for deciding whether athletes will be “cut” during a tryout period during which the final composition of a team will be determined.
+The coaching staff of each individual sport shall establish the process for deciding whether athletes will be “cut” during a tryout period according to the adopted limitation of seasons in KHSAA Bylaw 23 during which the final composition of a team will be determined.
 If a coaching staff determines that “cuts” are necessary, they shall discuss with all athletes attending the tryouts the criteria to be used to evaluate the athletes during the tryout period.
 This procedure shall also describe the notification process that will be used to inform all athletes of their status following the tryout period.
 The coaching staff must make every effort to ensure that all athletes attending the tryouts clearly understand the criteria to be used to evaluate them.

 The notification procedures used by the coaching staff should, if feasible, include individual conferences with each athlete that does not make the final team.
 These conferences shall include feedback to the athletes on the areas where they might improve athletically and always ensure the dignity and growth of the individual student.